andrew/ultimate-awesome/README.md

 - [awesome-openx](https://github.com/benediktschwab/awesome-openx) - A list of free applications, libraries and datasets concerning the development of automated driving functions with focus on ASAM OpenX standards.
 - [awesome-ppml](https://github.com/mortendahl/awesome-ppml) - A curated list of resources for privacy-preserving machine learning.
 - [awesome-gsoc-roadmap](https://github.com/realabbas/awesome-gsoc-roadmap) - A comprehensive curated list of available GSOC 2020 Guides, Write-ups and Tutorials 🤠 🏆.
+- [awesome-dotnet-winforms](https://github.com/tbolon/awesome-dotnet-winforms) - A curated list of of .NET libraries for Windows Forms (winforms).
 - [awesome-active-learning](https://github.com/yongjin-shin/awesome-active-learning) - Awesome Active Learning Paper List.
 - [awesome-adtech](https://github.com/AirGrid/awesome-adtech) - 😎An awesome list of awesome adtech things curated by the community.
+- [awesome-holography](https://github.com/bchao1/awesome-holography) - A curated list of resources on holographic displays.
 - [awesome-industrial](https://github.com/HighFiveDetroit/awesome-industrial) - Curated list of Industry 4.0 research, popular events, open-source software projects and learning resources that are worth looking into!.
 - [awesome-checklists](https://github.com/israelroldan/awesome-checklists) - A curated list of checklists.
 Inspired by the awesome list thing.
 - [awesome-moonbit](https://github.com/moonbitlang/awesome-moonbit) - A curated collection of awesome MoonBit tools, frameworks, libraries and articles.